Arena Essex Raceway: The stadium

 The Arena-Essex Raceway Complex was the idea of local businessman and racing driver, Chick Woodroffe.
 It was built in the remains of an old cement works overspill site.
 The new circuit was a quarter-mile long with the first stock car race meeting held on 1 May 1978 which was infamously ruined by a heavy downpour.

 The track originally had a post and wire fence, which caused some colossal crashes and wrecks in the banger formula, and caught a few of the hot rods out too.

 In the late 80's the track swapped the post and wire for an Armco barrier and catch-fencing was installed to further protect spectators.

 Every September, the track hosted the oldest National World Final Championship, which ran for over 40 years.
 If possible, just over 40 cars, plus qualifiers from the wild card race, competed in the world final event.
 Banger turnouts varied between 35 and 174 cars at the world final meetings.
 The winner from the previous year started the final in last place.

 Sunday 4 November 2018 was the last meeting ever to be held at the raceway.
 It shut its gates for the last time after being offered £80 million for the site by housing developers.
 Demolition work on the stadium began in November 2020.

+The stadium was further sold in July 2023 to a hyperscaler and the subsequent plans for housing were withdrawn.